 What is Upcoding Medicaid Fraud?

 Medicaid reimburses health care providers based on the codes provided for each service.
 Most medical professionals provide the correct code.
-But some dishonest health care companies enter a different code, which results in Medicaid paying the company more money.
-This illegal practice is known as upcoding, according to Houston law firm Brewer & Pritchard.
+Sometimes, mistakes happen.
+Instead, a different code is entered, resulting in Medicaid paying more for the medical procedure.
+This practice is known as upcoding.